kochrt/kochrt.github.io/resume.md

         location: "Cincinnati, OH",
         time: "May 2017 - Mar 2018",
         details: [
-            "All-aspect app development - quickly iterated features in response to market demands in a fast-paced startup environment", "Reduced instances of crashing by a factor of 10, while continuously adding new features", "Converted app from a thick to a thin client in conjuction with API rollout", "Raised app rating from 3.x to 4.4+"
+            "All-aspect iOS app development - quickly iterated features in response to market demands in a fast-paced startup environment", "Reduced instances of crashing by a factor of 10, while simultaneously adding new features", "Converted app from a thick to a thin client in conjuction with API rollout", "Raised app rating from 3.x to 4.4+"
         ]